fredrik-markussen/Gham-Metabolomics/README.md

 A key decision in untargeted metabolomics analysis is determining which data to include in the final analysis.
-Retaining too many features can introduce issues related to fitting models to compounds that are not well-identified, reducing the interpretability of the model.
-Conversely, removing too many features can lead to a loss of valuable information.
-In this analysis, we decided to work with MSI classes A to D, excluding compounds at the D level that could not be identified by any identifier database (HMDB, KEGG, PubChem, mzCloud, etc).

-After applying this filtering criterion, the HILIC compounds were reduced from 991 to 249, and the RPLC compounds were similarly reduced from 1209 to 230.
+Retaining too many features can introduce issues related to overfitting and fitting models to compounds that are not well-identified, reducing the interpretability of the model.
+Conversely, removing too many features can lead to a loss of valuable information, leading to misinterpretation of the data.
+In this analysis, we decided to work with MSI classes A to D, excluding compounds at the D level that could not be identified by any identifier database (HMDB, KEGG, PubChem, mzCloud, etc).After applying this filtering criterion, the HILIC compounds were reduced from 991 to 249, and the RPLC compounds were similarly reduced from 1209 to 230.

-An analysis of the non-identifieable data was also performed, but is not included in this report.
+An analysis of the non-identifiable data was also performed, but is not included in this report.
 To summarize, similar founding were made as with the identified metabolites.
 However, interpreting the feature selection could not be made due to the lack of identification and